Authentic Belgian cafes in Belgium

 Discover a different side of Belgium with this guide listing over 350 places off the beaten track, carefully hand-picked by a true local.
 Available in our bookshop now.

 The hotel closed a long time ago, but the cafe opposite the station in Wetteren is still called the Posthotel.
-Built in 1887, it was originally a coaching inn on the road from Antwerp to Ghent.
-The bar is decorated in Flemish Renaissance style with carved wood panelling, paintings of drinking scenes in the style of Pieter Bruegel and Flemish proverbs in neat gilt letters.
-Open from Friday to Sunday.
+Built in 1887, it was originally a coaching inn.
+The bar is decorated in Flemish Renaissance style with carved wood panelling and paintings of drinking scenes in the style of Pieter Bruegel.
+Other highlights include a sublime summer garden and concerts by indie bands.

 Founded in 1515, this is the oldest tavern in Bruges.
 It still has most of its original furnishings, including a wooden counter carved in the 16th century, an iron stove and a chair possibly owned by the Flemish artist Anthony Van Dyck.
 It’s best to come here in winter when the old iron stove is burning and the locals are hunched over their Trappist beers.